fabge/til/aws/reference-aws-account.md

 "Principal": { "AWS": "123456789012" }
 ```

 The account ARN and the shortened account ID behave the same way.
 Both delegate permissions to the account.
-Using the account ARN in the Principal element **does not limit permissions to only the root user of the account**.
+Using the account ARN in the Principal element **does not limit permissions to only the root user of the account**, eventhough it might seem so at first glance.